tonywzhang/Study-Guide-Notes/html-css.md

 # Pseudo Tags

-Can be used to display changes in state to render different changes on the HTML page
+Can be used to display changes in state to render different changes on the HTML page.